Wick, Caithness: Pre-Christian Wick

 Iron Age activity in the parish of Wick is evident in the hill fort at Garrywhin.
 Evidence of activity around Wick from the Norse pagan period was discovered in 1837 when brooches and bracelets from the Norse were uncovered by archaeologists.
 The name Wick appears to be from a Norse word, vík, meaning bay, cf. also the word viking.

 Conversion to Christianity

 In the eighth century, Saint Fergus, an Irish missionary, lived in Wick or its immediate vicinity during his mission to the people in the area.
 He is the patron saint of Wick.
 One of the fairs in Wick, the Fergusmas, is named after this saint.
+The old church of Wick, which stood at the east end of the town at a place called Mount Holie, was dedicated to him.
 It is believed that the Chapel of St. Tear in Wick Parish near Ackergill was founded in the eighth century by St Drostan, whose ministry was in Aberdeenshire.

+11th century

+St. Duthac (1000–1065) was a native Scot who lived in or around Dornoch.
+He had a chapel in Wick.